The Best Keyword Research Technique for Side Hustlers

 Keyword Research Technique Step 5: Create Web Content Around Great Keywords

 Now comes the fun part, where we apply what we’ve found.

 If you look at the Excel template I shared with you, you’ll see a spot to enter your keywords, and the search volume and competition.
 I also like to record the source.
-If something was suggested on Pinterest, that’s good to know.
+If Pinterest suggests a keyword, that’s good to know.
 I can focus marketing on Pinterest too.

 In the far right side column, I have a spot for Article Ideas.
 Here’s how that works.

 Say, for example, one of the long tail keywords you decided on is “WordPress vs Squarespace”.
 The article idea you could run with is, “WordPress vs Squarespace: Which is right for you?”
-Such a keyword-focused article could also point out your WordPress development services in the article since your site’s purpose is selling your WordPress Development services.
-Someone searching for “WordPress Vs. Squarespace” are likely in the market for website services, and trying to make decisions.
+Such a keyword-focused article could also point out your WordPress development services in the article, since your site’s purpose is selling your WordPress Development services.
+Someone searching for “WordPress Vs. Squarespace” is likely in the market for website services and trying to decide.
 Guide them.